Experts claim that rats chewing on electrical wires start one-fourth of all fires later being attributed to unknown causes.

 2. Block Potential Entrances

-Sealing off the whole structure is one of the best ways to stop rodents from getting into your home.
+Sealing off the whole structure is one of the best ways to stop rodents from entering your home.

 Putting up barriers will stop mice, rats, and other wire-eaters from creeping back in and causing further harm.
 Clearing away any sections that allow easy access to your roof and sealing up any small gaps and holes with spray foam helps keep rodent damage out of your attic and prevents them from getting into your residence.